tomhendra/courses/11-master-the-coding-interview/README.md

 - There are ways you can increase your odds and still stand out even if didn't ace everything.
 - There are tonne of great programmers but amongst them are some common problems.
 If you can avoid these problems you can stand out as a developer.
 - Try and work these into conversation to stand out.
-  - Simplicity over complexity: Demonstrate that you value readability and maintainability over complex solutions that not everyone on the team may understand.
+  - **Simplicity over complexity**: Demonstrate that you value readability and maintainability over complex solutions that not everyone on the team may understand.
 Give an example where you focused on readable code rather than trying to impress with a complex solution, because you understand that code needs to be readable and maintainable by team members long after you have written it.
-  - Premature optimization is the root of all evil: You have to work within your limited time.
+  - **Premature optimization is the root of all evil**: You have to work within your limited time.
 Demonstrate you understand the value of time, resources and money, and how you are able to work on things that matter like performance without getting too obsessed about it.
-  - Focus on overall goal, not myopic: Myopic means very narrowly focused, all you care about is the specific problem you are working on.
+  - **Focus on overall goal, not myopic**: Myopic means very narrowly focused, all you care about is the specific problem you are working on.
 If a client needs a product out of the door in a week, the focus should be on meeting the deadline and keeping the client happy.
 You can always refactor code later.
-  - No complaining about the client/code/co-workers/etc: Creates a toxic environment in the workplace.
+  - **No complaining about the client/code/co-workers/etc**: Creates a toxic environment in the workplace.
 Nobody wants to work with a complainer who creates negative energy.
-  - No ego: When receiving feedback take it well.
+  - **No ego**: When receiving feedback take it well.
 Be the type of coder that likes constructive criticism, and understand there is no ego, we work as a team, and the overall goal of the project/company is what matters.

 ### 7.10.
 After the interview